rip747/cfffmpeg/README.md

 #CFFFMPEG

-A port of the [FFMPEG](https://github.com/polly/ffmpeg) DSL Ruby library to CFML.
+A port of the [FFMPEG](https://github.com/polly/ffmpeg) DSL for Ruby to CFML.

 ##Why